The Donegal Trail is an unguided trail ride.

-From Cavangarden Hause you will ride through the farm to a quiet country road, which brings you to the famous surfing beach of Rossnowlagh, miles of beach and dunes stretch ahead of you.
-Rossnowlagh is the home of a beautiful Franciscan Friary which has a small museum housing stone age flints and old lrish musical instruments.
-Take a break at the Smugglers Creek.
-Leaving at Murvagh to follow a small country road to a modern guesthouse.
-Approx. 4 hours riding.
+From Cavangarden House you will ride through the farm to a quiet country road, which brings you to the famous surfing beach of Rossnowlagh, miles of beach and dunes stretch ahead of you.
+Rossnowlagh is the home of a beautiful Franciscan Friary which has a small museum housing stone age flints and old Irish musical instruments.
+Take a break at the Gaslight Restaurant, leaving at Murvagh to follow a small country road to a modern guesthouse.
+Approximately 4 hours riding.

-Return to Murvagh -you will have the Golf Club in sight as weIl as a magnificent view to Slieve League and the Bluestack Mountains.
-Across the bay you will see many islands, lnishpat and Rooney's Island are directly in front of you, keep to the shoreline, and leave the sea at St. Ernan's Island.
+Return to Murvagh – you will have the Golf Club in sight as well as a magnificent view to Slieve League and the Bluestack Mountains.
+Across the bay you will see many islands, Inishpat and Rooney’s Island are directly in front of you, keep to the shoreline and leave the sea at St. Ernan’s Island.
 Follow a small country lane rising all the time in the direction of Oughternid.
 Enjoy the magnificent views, Barnesmore on your left and spreads of blanket bog formed up to 7,000 years ago on your right.
-Arriving after approx. 5-6 hours at Moorlands Guesthouse.
+Arriving after approximately 5 – 6 hours at the Moorlands Guesthouse.
 Rosie and Walter also have a Health Centre, a massage from Rosie could do wonders for those aching muscles.

-A rest day can be arranged should you wish to visit the historic Donegal Town with its castle dating back to the l5th century and the ruins of Donegal Abbey built in 1474.
+A rest day in Pettigo, can be arranged should you wish to visit the historic Donegal Town with its castle dating back to the 15th century and the ruins of Donegal Abbey built in 1474.
 There are also great shopping opportunities.
 You can also take a leisurely ride on the forest trails.

 Departing the Moorlands, follow a forest track to the shores of Lough Derg, Ireland’s most famous Pilgrimage site, St. Patrick’s Purgatory on Saint’s Island – thousands of people travel here every summer for three days of prayer, penance and fasting.